-If your cat was in heat and had access to a whole male cat, the likelihood that she is pregnant is very strong.
-A pregnant queen will show both physical and personality changes which will become more evident around three weeks after breeding.
-The gestation period for cats runs from 60 to 67 days.
-I like to use 63 days as an average, because it is easier to equate with human gestation (nine weeks vs nine months).
+If your cat was recently in heat and had access to a whole male cat, the likelihood that she is pregnant is very strong.
+A pregnant queen will display both physical and personality changes which will become more evident around three weeks after breeding.
+The gestation period for cats runs between 60 to 67 days.
+You may decide that using 63 days as an average gestation period is memorable and easier to equate with human gestation (nine weeks vs nine months).

 Physical Changes in a Pregnant Cat